-Samoyed, pronounced as ‘Sa-moh-yed’ are named after the Nordic Samoyed tribe which originated in Iran and migrated northwards to Siberia.
-The word ‘Samoyed’ means ‘people who able to live by themselves’.
+The Samoyed, pronounced as ‘Sa-moh-yed’ is named after the Nordic Samoyed tribe which originated in Iran and migrated northwards to Siberia.
+The word ‘Samoyed’ means ‘people who are able to live by themselves’.
 This breed served as herders, companions and sledge dogs to the Samoyed people and is a pure primitive breed without any wolf or fox in the bloodline.
 In 1909, England recognized the Samoyed as a great show dog contender.
-Samoyeds are believed to be very popular in the UK and US today once were a favorite of Queen Alexandra as well.
+Samoyeds are believed to be very popular in the UK and US today and they were once a favorite of Queen Alexandra as well.

 - Samoyeds are ‘people dogs’ which means you cannot and must not leave them in the yard or alone in crates/kennels all the time.

 - Size-Male Samoyeds measure between 21-23 ½ inches at shoulders whereas bitches stand at 19-21 inches.
 Their weight is between 60-75 pounds for males and between 50-60 pounds for bitches.

 - Samoyeds have white coats but you might even see biscuit and cream shading.
 Blue eyed Samoyeds are disqualified from shows.

 - On an average, their life span is about 12-14 years.